-- A preliminary budget for the ensuing year is prepared by the fire chief prior to December 31 of each year and is made available for public inspection at least fifteen days prior to the beginning of each fiscal year. - 2.
-After completion of all action necessary to finalize and implement the budget, the budget is adopted through passage of a resolution. - 3.
-All budgetary appropriations lapse at the end of each fiscal year.

-- 4. The budget is established and controlled by the board of commissioners at the object level of expenditure.
-All changes in the budget must be approved by the board. - The budget is adopted on a cash basis for all funds.
-The original budget was amended two times during 2021.
-The amendments are reflected in the budgetary comparisons included in the accompanying financial statements. - F. Cash, Cash Equivalents, and Investments
+- 1. A preliminary budget for the ensuing year is prepared by the Fire Chief and Officers of the District prior to December 31 of each year and is made available for public inspection at least fifteen days prior to the beginning of each fiscal year. - 2.
+After completion of all action necessary to finalize and implement the budget, the budget is adopted by the Board of Commissioners. - 3.
+All budgetary appropriations lapse at the end of each fiscal year. - 4.
+The budget is established and controlled by the board of commissioners at the object level of expenditure.
+All changes in the budget must be approved by the board. - 5.
+The budget is adopted on a cash basis for the general fund.
+One amendment was made to the 2021 budget. - F. Cash, Cash Equivalents, and Investments

 Cash includes amounts in petty cash, interest-bearing demand deposits, and money market accounts.
-Cash and cash equivalents include amounts in time deposits and those investments with original maturities of 90 days or less.
-Under state law, the district may deposit funds in demand deposits, interest-bearing demand deposits, or money market accounts with state banks organized under Louisiana law or any other state of the United States, or under the laws of the United States.
+Cash equivalents include amounts in time deposits and those investments with original maturities of 90 days or less.
+Under state law, the District may deposit funds in demand deposits, interest-bearing demand deposits, or money market accounts with state banks organized under

+Louisiana law or any other state of the United States, or under the laws of the United States.
 Investments are limited by Louisiana Revised Statue (R.S.)
 33:2955.
 If the original maturities of investments exceed 90 days, they are classified as investments; however, if the original maturities are 90 days or less, they are classified as cash equivalents.
-Investments are carried at cost, which approximates market.
+Investments are carried at fair value.